IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 ## Theming

-The look of IndiGO is determined by the theme.
+The look of TomTom IndiGO is determined by the theme.
 A theme consists of a number of styles, each of which focus on a different category of themeable attributes, like colors or spacing.
 You can change the styles used in the theme to adapt the look to match your brand.
 This page explains the details of theming and how to customize it.

-IndiGO's theming mechanism is heavily based on [Android's theming approach](https://developer.android.com/guide/topics/ui/look-and-feel/themes), while additionally providing a means to switch themes at runtime through a service.
+TomTom IndiGO's theming mechanism is heavily based on [Android's theming approach](https://developer.android.com/guide/topics/ui/look-and-feel/themes), while additionally providing a means to switch themes at runtime through a service.
 The Android styles within the theme are applied to the context of the system UI.
 All the fragments hosted in the